-A BLS/CPR card must be obtained from the American Heart Association.
-Students are responsible for maintaining the currency of their BLS/CPR card during the entire duration of the program.
-Students without a current CPR card will be removed from the clinical rotation until the CPR card is renewed.
-Make up of missed clinical time will be required as outlined in the Attendance Policies.
+Students must be certified in Basic Life Support (BLS) and Cardiopulmonary Resuscitation (CPR) from the American Heart Association.
+Students are responsible for maintaining proof of certification, and its currency, for the entire duration of the program, at their own cost.
+Students without current certification will be removed from all fieldwork/clinical rotations until certification is renewed.
+Any absences accrued will have Attendance Policies applied.